RamyaIIIT/IIITB_4BitRingCounter/README.md

 </p>

 ## About iverilog
-Icarus Verilog is an implementation of the Verilog hardware description language.
+Icarus Verilog is a simulator tool to check the design with the help of test bench.
+The design is nothing but the Verilog hardware description language code which specifies the functionality.
+The testbench is the setup to apply stimulus to test the functionality of the design.
+This simulator looks for the changes to the input.
+Upon changes to the input, the output is evaluated.
 ## About GTKWave
 GTKWave is a fully featured GTK+ v1.
 2 based wave viewer for Unix and Win32 which reads Ver Structural Verilog Compiler generated AET files as well as standard Verilog VCD/EVCD files and allows their viewing